franzbu/SkyRocket.spoon/README.md

 # 🌄 🚀 SkyRocket.spoon

+Starting with version 1.0.3, windows can be resizes all four directions.

+Below you find the original description by dbalatero:

 This Hammerspoon tool lets you **resize** and **move** windows by clicking + dragging them while holding down modifier keys.
-Starting with version 1.0.3, windows can be resizes all four directions.

 This attempts to emulate such things as: